jmoiron/sqlx/index.md

 }
 ```

 SliceScan returns an `[]interface{}` of all columns, which can be useful in [situations](http://wts.jmoiron.net) where you are executing queries on behalf of a third party and have no way of knowing what columns may be returned.
 MapScan behaves the same way, but maps the column names to interface{} values.
-An important caveat here is that the results returned by `rows.Columns()` does not (*FIXME*: ever?) include table or alias namespaces, such that `SELECT a.id, b.id FROM a NATURAL JOIN b` will result in a Columns result of `[]string{"id", "id"}`, clobbering one of the results in your map.
+An important caveat here is that the results returned by `rows.Columns()` does not include namespaces, such that `SELECT a.id, b.id FROM a NATURAL JOIN b` will result in a Columns result of `[]string{"id", "id"}`, clobbering one of the results in your map.

+## Custom Types

+The examples above all used the built-in types to both scan and query with, but database/sql provides interfaces to allow you to use any custom types:

+* `sql.Scanner` allows you to use custom types in a Scan()
+* `driver.Valuer` allows you to use custom types in a Query/QueryRow/Exec

+These are the standard interfaces, and using them will ensure portability to any library that might be providing services on top of database/sql.
+For a detailed look at how to use them, [read this blog post](http://jmoiron.net/blog/built-in-interfaces) or check out the [sqlx/types](https://github.com/jmoiron/sqlx/blob/master/types/types.go) package, which implements a few standard useful types.

 <a id="connection-pool"></a>
-### The Connection Pool
+## The Connection Pool

+Statement preparation and query execution require a connection, and the DB object will manage a pool of them so that it can be safely used for concurrent querying.
+There are two ways to control the size of the connection pool as of Go 1.2:

+* `DB.SetMaxIdleConns(n int)`
+* `DB.SetMaxOpenConns(n int)`

+By default, the pool grows unbounded, and connections will be created whenever there isn't a free connection available in the pool.
+You can use `DB.SetMaxOpenConns` to set the maximum size of the pool.
+Connections that are not being used are marked idle and then closed if they aren't required.
+To avoid making and closing lots of connections, set the maximum idle size with `DB.SetMaxIdleConns` to a size that is sensible for your query loads.

+It is easy to get into trouble by accidentally holding on to connections.
+To prevent this:

+* Ensure you `Scan()` every Row object
+* Ensure you either `Close()` or fully-iterate via `Next()` every Rows object
+* Ensure every transaction returns its connection via `Commit()` or `Rollback()`

-If you neglect to do one of these things, the connection may be held until garbage collection, and your db will end up creating far more connections at once in order to compensate for the ones its using.
-Since Close can be called more than once without issue, it's acceptable to always call it.
+If you neglect to do one of these things, the connections they use may be held until garbage collection, and your db will end up creating far more connections at once in order to compensate for the ones its using.
+Note that `Rows.Close()` can be called multiple times safely, so do not fear calling it where it might not be necessary.